croquet/croquet/packages/reflector/README.md

 ## Logging

-[reflector.js](./reflector.js) contains multiple logging functions (LOG, WARN, ERROR, DEBUG, etc.), use the corresponding function depending on the severity level.
+[reflector.js](./reflector.js) contains multiple logging functions (LOG, NOTICE, WARN, ERROR, DEBUG, etc.), use the corresponding function depending on the severity level.
 See Google Cloud docs on [LogSeverity](https://cloud.google.com/logging/docs/reference/v2/rest/v2/LogEntry#LogSeverity) for more.

 Many of the logs are useful for troubleshooting.
 Some logs, however, are aggregated and used for billing data as well as feeding developer dashboards.